bitovi/academy/src/typescript/9-generics.md

 		this._head = node;

-		// If there wasn't a tail, this is the first node if(!this._tail) {
+		// If there wasn’t a tail, this is the first node if(!this._tail) {
 			this._tail = node;
 		}